Working with formulas

 Nested formulas

-• Build small, focused formulas that perform specific tasks
+• Build small, single-responsibility formulas that perform specific tasks

 • Combine these smaller formulas to create more complex logic

-• This modular approach makes your code more readable and easier to maintain
+• This modular approach makes your formula logic more readable and easier to maintain

 By breaking down complex operations into smaller, reusable pieces, you can build sophisticated functionality while keeping each formula simple and focused on a single responsibility.